RisN-Programming/Corvus/README.md

 # Corvus
 Low-power cost-effective home security system

-The system will flash an LED when the corresponding window/door has been opened, as well as have live offline camera view of the doors/windows through an LCD.

-# Implementation
 The user will be in a separate location with the ability to see the LCD as well as the LED indicators.
-Once a door/window has been opened, the corresponding LED will flash, letting the user know they need to direct their attention to the camera feed.
+Once a door/window has been opened, the corresponding LED will flash, letting the user know they need to direct their attention to the offline camera feed present on the LCD.

 # Operating Instructions